duckduckwd/job-tracker-application/CONTRIBUTING.md

 ### Contributors

-All contributors will be recognized in:
+All contributors will be recognised in:

 - README.md contributors section
 - Release notes